Below are details of each workshop and the tutor or tutors who delivered it.

 She is one of the founders of the Essex group, and a textile artist based in the Loughton/Buckhurst area of West Essex.
 She is very active running workshops and selling scarves, silk jewellery, covered books, bags and all sorts at Guild events and stalls.
 She offers group lessons and -occasionally- commissions.

-Try out screen printing onto cotton or silk or paper to make simple paterns and images.
+Attendees tried out screen printing onto cotton or silk or paper to make simple paterns and images.

 The tutor is a lecturer at South Essex College for evening and weekend classes.